staxrip/staxrip/md/test-build.md

 https://onedrive.live.com/redir?resid=604D4754F64B0ABC!4140&authkey=!ANUm9V3vTPmEFNI&ithint=folder%2c7z

+#### 1.5.3.1 unstable test build

+- fix: shutdown/standby controls were not always visible when they should

 #### 1.5.2.9 unstable test build

 - new: at the bottom of the video encoder option dialogs there is a menu item to import a command line from the clipboard